-If there is a change to the usual time of arrival or departure at school, such as illness or an appointment, the parent/guardian must report to the School Office and sign the student in or out using the Compass Kiosk in the Office Foyer.
+If there is a change to the usual time of arrival or departure at school, for example attending an appointment, the parent/guardian must report to the School Office and sign the student in or out using the Compass Kiosk in the Office Foyer.
 If your child is absent on any given day you will need to enter the reason for absence (this is a legal requirement) via Compass (app or online) before 9am.